ABQ4539/flutter-food-recipe/SOLUTION.md

     - UserInfo.dart: This contains the user information such as a profile image, the users name and location icon with the location and finally a follow button.

-    -Ingredients: This contains two classes, one to define  the container for a single ingredient which has an ingredient image, name and weight of the ingredient.
+    - Ingredients: This contains two classes, one to define  the container for a single ingredient which has an ingredient image, name and weight of the ingredient.
     The second class lists out the entire ingredient section which includes a header with a title and the number of items followed by a list of ingredients.

 - All widgets were imported into the main.dart file and brought together to form the mobile app.